pedroomdev/mywebpage/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn deploy -- <s3-bucket>`

+It will sync whatever content you have on build directory to the s3 bucket pass in the arguments.

+### `yarn build-and-deploy-all`

+It runs yarn build and also runs yarn deploy for both the of the s3 buckets I'm currently using for hosting the static website.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />